-Françoise recently concluded a six-year tenure as Director of the Public Health Program at Open Society Foundations (OSF), where she was also Regional Director for Central and Eastern Europe and Haiti in the 1990s.
-From 1999 to 2003, she was Senior Program Officer for International Policy at IWHC, and thereafter a consultant for IWHC, the International Planned Parenthood Federation and DAWN, a network of women’s rights activists from the global South.
+Françoise Girard has been President of IWHC since February 2012.
+She is a longtime advocate and expert on women’s health, human rights, sexuality, and HIV and AIDS.
+Prior to that, Françoise was Director of the Public Health Program at Open Society Foundations (OSF), where she was also Regional Director for Central and Eastern Europe and Haiti in the 1990s.
+From 1999 to 2003, she was Senior Program Officer for International Policy at IWHC, and thereafter a consultant for IWHC, the International Planned Parenthood Federation, and DAWN, a network of women’s rights activists from the global South.
 She has played a key role in advocacy on reproductive health and women’s rights with UN agencies and at UN Conferences such as ICPD+5, Beijing+5, General Assembly Special Sessions on HIV/AIDS and on Children, ICPD+10, and the 2005 World Summit (Millennium Development Goals).

-She has contributed many articles to peer-reviewed journals such as Science, Health and Human Rights, International Family Planning Perspectives and Reproductive Health Matters.
+She has contributed many articles to peer-reviewed journals such as Science, Health and Human Rights, Global Health Policy, International Family Planning Perspectives and Reproductive Health Matters.
 Her other publications include Global Implications of U.S. Domestic and International Policies on Sexuality, 2004; “Negotiating Sexual Rights and Sexual Orientation at the United Nations,” in SexPolitics: Report from the Front Lines, 2007; and “Advocacy for Sexuality and Women’s Rights: Continuities, Discontinuities and Strategies since ICPD” in Reproductive Health and Human Rights: The Way Forward, 2009.
-She has been quoted by BBC Radio, NPR, Washington Post, The Guardian(UK), CBC/Radio-Canada, Associated Press, Boston Globe, Philadelphia Inquirer and The Nation, among others.
+She has been quoted by BBC Radio, NPR, Washington Post, The Guardian(UK), Boston Globe, Associated Press, CBC/Radio-Canada, Philadelphia Inquirer and The Nation, among others.